 Viv is sure Noah’s run away to get attention.
 But it’s really cold, and getting dark, and the rain just won’t stop falling.
 So she sets off to look for him, furious at his selfishness, as the floodwaters rise.
 And then she finds him, and realises that a much more dangerous story is unfolding around them…

 Keet knows the only good thing about moving away from her Alabama home is that she’ll live near her beloved grandfather.
 When Keet starts school, it’s even worse than she expected, as the kids tease her about her southern accent.
 Now Keet, who can “talk the whiskers off a catfish,” doesn’t want to open her mouth.
 Slowly, though, while fishing with her grandfather, she learns the art of listening.
 Gradually, she makes her first new friend.
 But just as she’s beginning to settle in, her grandfather has a stroke, and even though he’s still nearby, he suddenly feels ever-so-far-away.
-Keet is determined to reel him back to her by telling him stories; in the process she finds her voice and her grandfather again.
+Keet is determined to reel him back to her by telling him stories.

 This backlist middle-grade book is another one with rave reviews from trusted Goodreads friends.
 I couldn’t find it on Scribd, but will definitely be purchasing on Kindle at some point.